-Most people with a vagina will begin menstruating (periods) at any time between the ages of 9 and 15 and continue having periods until the menopause, usually around the age of 50 years.
+Most women and people with a womb will begin menstruating (periods) at any time between the ages of 9 and 15 and continue having periods until the menopause, usually around the age of 50 years.

 Autistic people who menstruate may be more likely to experience difficulties due to certain period sensory processing differences and executive function.